 The EIC target group is innovators from private companies, universities and other types of institutions.
-However, the EIC Accelerator is only open to for-profit SMEs and start-ups, and in limited circumstances to mid-caps.
-The EIC Pathfinder, on the other hand, is also open to researchers at universities and innovators from other sectors.
+However, the EIC Accelerator is only open to SMEs including start-ups and spin-outs, and to natural and legal persons intending to establish or invest in an SME before the signature of the grant agreement.
+Small midcaps (up to 500 employees) may also be eligible for the investment component (TRL9+).
+The EIC Pathfinder and EIC Transition, on the other hand, are also open to researchers at universities and innovators from other sectors.